Noah-buras/homelab-documentation/network/access-point.md

 ---

 ## Notes
-- VLAN 10 (Management) is intentionally excluded from the trunk — no wireless management access
+- VLAN 10 (Management) is intentionally excluded from the trunk, so there is no wireless management access
-- IoTNet and GuestNet are fully isolated — no inter-VLAN access, internet only
+- IoTNet and GuestNet are isolated from all other VLANs and have internet access only
-- UniFi controller is currently the iPhone app — will migrate to NAS-hosted UniFi Network Server in Phase 3
+- Only HomeNet is configured today (no VLAN tagging yet).
+The other SSIDs and VLAN mappings are set up in Phase 4
+- Migration to a self-hosted UniFi Network Server is planned, with the host and timing still to be decided
-- Port assignment on the Cisco SG300 will be updated once physically connected
+- Port assignment on the Cisco SG300 will be updated once the trunk is configured